Nimesh33390/transformer_from_scratch/README.md

 This repository contains a PyTorch implementation of the Transformer model, as introduced in the paper "Attention Is All You Need".
 The project is designed to be a clear and educational resource for understanding and building the Transformer architecture from the ground up.

-A complete, step-by-step video tutorial for this implementation is available on YouTube: [Attention is All You Need: Implementation in PyTorch](https://www.youtube.com/watch?v=ISNdQcPhsts)

 ---

 ## Table of Contents